UFST-appudvikling/ticketauth-android/docs/README.md

 ### Prepare network code
 For TicketAuth to do its thing, you need to call a method (prepareCall) before issuing your network calls.
-If it returns false it means that the library failed in obtaining a valid access token.
+If it returns AuthResult.ERROR it means that the library failed in obtaining a valid access token.

+#### Return values

+Following values can be returned by prepareCall:

+- AuthResult.SUCCESS, we got a token, all good
+- AuthResult.CANCELLED_FLOW, user cancelled the login flow (by closing the browser window)
+- AuthResult.ERROR, Something went wrong, likely network error.

 ```
-if(authenticator.prepareCall()) {
+when(authenticator.prepareCall()) {
+    AuthResult.CANCELLED_FLOW -> TODO() // return status so domain layer can decide what to do
+    AuthResult.ERROR -> TODO() // // return status so domain layer can decide what to do
-    // perform network call
+    AuthResult.SUCCESS -> TODO() // perform network call and return data or error
-} else {
-    // login failed or was cancelled by the user
-    // deal with this at the application level
 }
 ```